 Best prison movies on Netflix

 13TH refers to the 13th Amendment to the US Constitution that abolishes slavery, but with a qualifying clause with regards to using it as a punishment for crime.
 Cut to the horrifying truth of mass incarceration and the booming prison industry in the modern age.
 Helmed by Ava DuVernay, this provocative documentary features numerous academics, activists, and politicians as they explore the realities of America’s justice system.
-It’s definitely not an easy watch, but is something that everyone should see.
+It’s definitely not an easy watch, but it is something that everyone should see.

 2. The Fear of 13

 The Fear of 13 is a documentary following the story of Nick Yarris, who spent 22 years on death row after being wrongfully convicted of murder.
 He was released in 2004 after DNA evidence helped overturn his conviction.
 We may know how this story ends, but this documentary is full of twists and turns as it explores different events of his life.